 Still, employees who are symptomatic should isolate for at least 10 days after symptom onset and until the indicators subside, with at least 24 hours fever-free without the use of fever-reducing medications, or longer for those who are severely ill or have conditions that weaken their immune systems (up to 20 days after symptoms first appeared).
 Your paramount concern should be keeping sick workers out of the workplace.

 Now is the time to get ahead of the questions likely to arise in the workplace as flu season arrives and COVID-19 infections increase.
 Guidance from the CDC and others will certainly continue to evolve, and it’s important to continue to monitor the developments and adjust your policies accordingly.
+Every safety measure to protect your employees and customers must be put in place and strictly followed.
+Regular sanitation of the workplace, putting up sneeze shields, and regular testing of your employees will help in preventing an outbreak.
 Having a plan in place will bode well for you and your employees alike and provide a solid starting place to incorporate new guidance as it’s issued.

 This communication is for informational purposes only; it is not legal, tax or accounting advice; and should not be acted upon as such.
 This post may contain hyperlinks to forms, materials, and websites operated by parties other than UniqueHR.
 Such hyperlinks are provided for reference only.
 UniqueHR does not control such websites and is not responsible for their content.